mikerapa/Browser-Tools/ReadMe.md

 orientation of the device and see the values update in the application.

 ## Framework-specific tools
-Most modern JavaScript frameworks have their own techniques for handling state and managing components.
-Those frameworks can make it difficult to view the state and memory of your application in the browser dev tools.
+If you're using a modern JavaScript SPA framework, such as Angular or React, you may find it difficult to examine the memory usage, performance or state using the tools built into the browser.
+That's because those frameworks utilize many functions and variables in the framework to manage the state and life-cycle of the components.
 Fortunately, most of those SPA frameworks have browser plugins, which enhance the browser dev tools.

 For example, there is a browser plugin for React called [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?utm_source=ext_sidebar&hl=en-US).
-This plugin adds a few React tabs to the browser dev tools, which allows you to see the state of your React application, including the hierarchy of components, and the state of each component.
+This plugin adds a few React tabs to the browser dev tools, which allows you to see the state of your React application, including the hierarchy of components and the state of each component.
+Without such a plugin, the dev tools do not understand enough about React to properly represent the components.

 If you're developing an application with a SPA framework, I recommend searching for a browser plugin for that framework.
+Get familiar with the tools that are available for your framework.